-Fifteen youth participants gained between 35 to 45 hours of in-person and online education at the Western Research Farm.
-Virtual platforms included Iowa State 4-H 'Animal U', YQCA, and club meetings via Zoom.
-The ISU Poultry Farm manager, Jessica Menke, gave a thorough and detailed tour of the new facility in Ames.
+Sixteen youth participants gained 30-40 hours of in-person and online education at the farm.
+Virtual platforms included 4-H 'Animal U' and YQCA.
 Youth were solely responsible for their broilers an additional two full days at the Monona County Fair.
 Education is led by Chris Beedle, Melissa Beermann, industry experts, and 4-H volunteers.
-Participants gain hands-on knowledge of biosecurity, showmanship, marketing, breeds, feed content, cuts of meat, disease, rate-of-gain, record-keeping, good production practices, and more.
+Participants gain hands-on knowledge of biosecurity, showmanship, marketing, breeds, feed content, cuts of meat, disease, rate-ofgain, record-keeping, good production practices, and more.